30 November 2021 (updated: 25 July 2024)

-Social distancing employed almost overnight in the majority of the world, only reinforced the urgent need for healthcare app ideas & medical app development.
+Social distancing employed almost overnight in the majority of the world only reinforced the urgent need for healthcare app ideas & medical app development.

 The healthcare apps market was predicted to grow even before the COVID-19 crisis and was forecasted to reach USD 213.6 billion by 2025.

-Digital has a real potential to improve healthcare systems and patient care on various levels: from patient-doctor communication & doctor-doctor knowledge sharing and networking, through eliminating hospital and medical centers paperwork, up to taking care of such mundanes as health reminders.
+Digital has a real potential to improve healthcare systems and patient care on various levels: from patient-doctor communication & doctor-doctor knowledge sharing and networking, through eliminating hospital and medical center paperwork, up to taking care of such mundanes as health reminders.

 The possibilities are endless and, because of the current crisis, governments are looking kindly on innovation, and investors are actively searching for new health initiatives.
-See 7 ideas for healthcare app development in 2022.
+See 7 ideas for healthcare app development in 2024.

 Doctor-on-demand & telemedicine services

 The necessity for wide adoption of telemedicine is a fact.
 Before COVID-19, research suggested that patients prefer face-to-face contact to remote consultations.
-But when the pandemic was at its peak, telemedicine-based services noticed a demand increase around 30%
+But when the pandemic was at its peak, telemedicine-based services noticed a demand increase of around 30%

-Coronavirus acted as a very much needed catalyst for healthcare stakeholders: from patients and doctors, getting familiar and fond of the new options, to big healthcare organizations seeing it as a great opportunity to optimize and boost their efficiency.
+Coronavirus acted as a very much-needed catalyst for healthcare stakeholders: from patients and doctors, getting familiar and fond of the new options, to big healthcare organizations seeing it as a great opportunity to optimize and boost their efficiency.

-There are a couple of successful tools on the market: Doctor on Demand, Amwell or Docplanner.
-But there's still room for improvement, and space on the market for new comprehensive solutions.
-We're talking tools for scheduling regular online doctor appointments, doctor-on-demand emergency consultations.
+There are a couple of successful tools on the market: Doctor on Demand, Amwell, or Docplanner.
+But there's still room for improvement and space on the market for new comprehensive solutions.
+We're talking tools for scheduling regular online doctor appointments, and doctor-on-demand emergency consultations.
 These have to be apps that enable in-app video conferencing, swift file transfer, and payments all in one place.
 COVID-19 triggered medical centers to implement some guerrilla and ASAP-ready solutions (mobile calls, Skype or Zoom calls), but they will soon search for more stable options to integrate with their systems.

 AI-based self-diagnosis apps